bradley-mark/AWS-WordPress-ElasticBeanstalk/README.md

 5. Choose **Deploy**
 6. When the deployment completes, you can choose the site URL to open your website in a new tab

+**Install WordPress**

+1. Choose the environment URL to open your site in a browser.
+You are redirected to a WordPress installation wizard
+2. Perform a standard installation.
+The wp-config.php file is already present in the source code and configured to read the database connection information from the environment.
+You shouldn't be prompted to configure the connection

+**Update keys and salts**